 7. Heaviness

-8. Lack of Connection
+8. Weak Connection

 Tango is danced through feeling.
 The man relies on sensation to know where his partner's axis is,whether she has switched feet, completed a hip rotation, or finished an embellishment.
 This allows him to decide how to lead the next step.
 If he cannot feel her, it's easy for him to give a conflicting lead.
 If she cannot feel him, it's easy for her to follow incorrectly—failing to do the cruzada, failing to change weight when necessary, or adding a step when she shouldn't.
 Women experiencing such challenges need to improve their embrace and connection, enabling the man to feel them and allowing themselves to be more sensitive to his lead (see Why Women Fail to Do Cruzada).